Our Founder’s Guide for Buying Moroccan Rugs

 Interestingly, Azilal carpets remained unknown to the market until the late 20th century.
-But these all-naturally tinted wool-and-cotton rugs and their geometric lines and wide range of bold colors became particularly attractive to creatives and modern art enthusiasts.
+These all natural tinted wool and cotton rugs and their geometric lines and wide range of bold colors became particularly attractive to creatives and modern art enthusiasts.

-Traditionally, Azilal rugs were made by the matriarch of the family following an ancestral process passed down from mother to daughter for millennia.
-Like the Beni Ourain rugs, these family-handcrafted rugs were meant to protect against the cold Atlas mountains winter and were only for personal use.
-Each piece would take weeks if not months to finish depending on the size and complexity of the motif and color palette.
-When you visit a traditional Azilal house, you can still witness how each rug is personal and unique, a true fingerprint of the family energy and life values.
+Traditionally, Azilal rugs were made by the matriarch of the family, following an ancestral process passed down from mother to daughter for millennia.
+Like Beni Ourain rugs, these family-handcrafted rugs were meant to protect against the cold Atlas mountains winter and were only for personal use.
+Each piece would take weeks if not months to finish depending upon the size and complexity of the motif and color palette.
+When you visit a traditional Azilal house, you can still witness how each rug is personal and unique, a true fingerprint of the family’s energy and life values.

-Similar to the Beni Ourain rugs, the design-rich Azilal rugs use an intricate combination of symbols to tell a story, that of the female artisan.
-Marriage, birth, protection, and love, are some of the themes that are represented in these beautiful rugs.
-Colors are also an essential part of the storytelling as each color has a different significance in the Berber culture.
+Similar to Beni Ourain rugs, the design-rich Azilal rugs use an intricate combination of symbols to tell a story – that of the female artisan.
+Marriage, birth, protection, and love, are some of the themes represented in these beautiful rugs.
+Colors are also an essential part of the storytelling as each color has a special significance in the Berber culture.

-Boujad Rugs, or Boujaad rugs, are a great choice to bring color to any room.
-They feature beautiful Moroccan motifs and lozenges and a mix of lines and other shapes.
-Traditional Boujaad rugs are made of soft, high-quality wool and believe it to not, natural dyes.
-Yes, those bright, bold colors are all-natural and come from 100% natural dyes and no artificial chemicals (like most authentic Moroccan rugs).
+Boujad, also called Boujaad rugs, are a great choice to bring color to any room.
+They feature beautiful Moroccan motifs and lozenges along with a mix of lines and other shapes.
+Traditional Boujaad rugs are made of soft, high-quality wool and, believe it or not, natural dyes.
+Yes, those bright, bold colors are all-natural that come from 100% natural dyes and no artificial chemicals – like all authentic Moroccan rugs.
 Boujaad rugs usually come in hues of pink, red, orange, and purple.
 The real, authentic Boujad rugs are handcrafted by Moroccan women in Haouz, Morocco.

-For my clients who are environmentally savvy and gravitate towards furniture made with recycled materials, I always recommend Traditional Moroccan Boucherouite Rugs.
-Boucherouite is a Moroccan word that stands for ”the one with used fabrics”, and that is literally what these rugs represent.
+For clients who are environmentally savvy and gravitate toward furniture made with recycled materials, I always recommend traditional Moroccan Boucherouite rugs.
+Boucherouite is a Moroccan word that stands for ”the one with used fabrics”, which is literally what these rugs represent.

-Traditional Boucherouite rugs are made from used and old fabric that are knotted together to create beautiful colorful rugs.
-They are eco-friendly, heavy, and easier to wash than the standard woolen Moroccan rugs.
-Each of these rugs is different, so they are ideal if you want a unique decor in your room.
+Traditional Boucherouite rugs are made from used old fabric knotted together to create beautiful colorful rugs.
+They are eco-friendly, heavy, and easier to wash than standard woolen Moroccan rugs.

 Moroccan Kilim Rugs

-Women of the Atlas Mountains in Morocco make beautiful flat-woven kilims using fantastic colors and designs.
-They are not as soft and thick as other wool rugs because the nomadic tribes that make them need rugs that are easy to pack and carry.
-These rugs are incredibly durable and resistant to high sun exposure, making them perfect for use indoors, and outdoors.
+Women of the Atlas Mountains in Morocco make beautiful flat-woven kilims, using fantastic colors and designs.
+They are not as soft and thick as the other wool rugs because the nomadic tribes that make them need rugs that are easy to pack and carry.
+These rugs are incredibly durable and resistant to high sun exposure, making them perfect for both indoor and outdoor use.

 There’s a wide range of Taznakht rug styles.
-They come in different designs – simple or complex – and colors – neutral or bold.
-Whatever your interior design preference is, you will most probably find a Taznakht rug that will fit your style.
-One of the most popular styles for these Moroccan rugs incorporates a 3-dimensional design: a combination of three separate weaving styles – embroidery, knotting, and flat weaving, which creates a raised rug pattern.
+They come in different designs – simple or complex – and colors either neutral or bold.
+Whatever your interior design preference, you will most probably find a Taznakht rug that fits your style.
+One of the most popular styles for these Moroccan rugs incorporates a three-dimensional design.
+It is combination of three separate weaving styles: embroidery, knotting, and flat weaving to create a raised pattern.
 The most common design includes shapes such as triangles and diamonds.